intellectsoft-uk/twitter-bootstrap-bundle/README.markdown

 Installation
 ------------

-1. Include repositories in your `deps` file:
+1 Include repository in your `deps` file:

 ``` ini
 [TwitterBootstrapBundle]